PortfolioAI macro report · July 3, 2026

 Executive summary

-PortfolioAI's recession read for July 3, 2026 is soft landing intact, but not complacent.
-The strongest evidence remains labor: the Sahm Rule is 0.07 as of Jun 26, 2026, unemployment is 4.2%, and the smoothed U.S. recession-probability series is only 0.54%.
+The PortfolioAI recession read for July 3, 2026 remains low near-term risk with a still-important tail hedge.
+The hard-data core is unusually calm: the Sahm Rule is 0.07 as of Jun 26, 2026, the unemployment rate is 4.2%, and the smoothed U.S. recession-probability series is 0.54% through Jul 3, 2026.

-Output and liquidity are also consistent with expansion rather than contraction.
+Output and liquidity also lean against a recession base case.
 Real GDP's latest available level is about $24.18 trillion for 2026 Q1, with the latest quarterly step implying roughly 2.1% annualized growth.
-Money-market fund assets remain high at $8.29 trillion, up about 12.1% from the comparable year-ago quarter, creating both a defensive buffer and potential re-risking fuel.
+Money-market fund assets stand near $8.29 trillion, up 12.1% from the comparable year-ago quarter, which leaves households and institutions with both defensive cash and potential re-risking fuel.

 Probability dashboard